 Find and Download Printer Driver

-In case, above methods are insufficient to fix Printer is Offline in Windows 10, grab the appropriate driver and run it.
+In case, the above methods are insufficient to fix Printer is Offline in Windows 10, grab the appropriate driver from the HP website, and run it.